leanderseige/detektiiif/README.md

 # detektIIIF

 This is a chrome extension to discover IIIF resources and links in websites.
 It is just a proof-of-concept, it is work not-in-progress-anymore and it surely will contain bugs.
 I would like to inspire people to build extensions like this for popular browsers.
 Please do it better than I did.
-I would like to have an extension like this in order to use IIIF resources from websites not actively providing links to manifests etc.

 ![Screenshot](detektiiif.png)

-## Inspired and based on these articles:
+### Inspired and based on these articles:
 https://medium.com/@gilfink/building-a-chrome-extension-using-react-c5bfe45aaf36

 ## Examples: